Maps

 - Adai Trails – today known as the Contraband Trail or the El Camino Real de los Tejas, which is part of the NPS National Trail System

-- Adaie Village – “Adai” main village of the Adai Caddo in the 18th century located on the El Camino Real and Rio de los Adais near the bygone town of Pendleton and Pendleton Bridge (submerged by Toledo Bend Reservoir)
+- Adaie Village – main village of the Adai Caddo in the 18th century located on the El Camino Real and Rio de los Adais near the bygone town of Pendleton and Pendleton Bridge (submerged by Toledo Bend Reservoir)

-- Adois – “Adai”, the bygone community located NW of Robeline, LA with references in Natchitoches property deeds
+- Adois – the bygone community located NW of Robeline, LA with references in Natchitoches property deeds

-- Ataho Plantation – “Adai Plantation” today known as Atahoe Plantation located on Isle Brevelle.
+- Ataho Plantation – “Adai Plantation” today known as Atahoe Plantation, located on Isle Brevelle.
 Originally part of Prudhomme’s Bermuda Plantation, which was divided into Oakland Plantation on the west bank and Ataho Plantation on the east bank.

-- Attoyac Bayou – “Adai Bayou” and formerly known as Attoyac River in Rusk and Nacogdoches Counties forming Sam Rayburn Reservoir
+- Attoyac Bayou – “Adai Bayou” formerly known as Attoyac River in Rusk and Nacogdoches Counties forming Sam Rayburn Reservoir

 - Attoyac Church & Cemetery – “Adai” church and cemetery in San Augustine, Texas

-- Bayou Adaise – “Adai Bayou” and today known as Dolet Bayou in DeSoto Parish, renamed after Pierre Dolet whose land grant called the waterway Bayou Adaise
+- Bayou Adaise – “Bayou Adai” and today known as Dolet Bayou in DeSoto Parish, renamed after Pierre Dolet whose land grant called the waterway Bayou Adaise

-- Bayou Adois – “Adai Bayou” in Natchitoches and Sabine Parish
+- Bayou Adois – “Bayou Adai” in Natchitoches and Sabine Parish

 - La Laguna de los Adais – “Lake of the Adai” and today known as Spanish Lake, the community of Spanish Lake, and Spanish Lake Highway (LA 485) in Natchitoches Parish